 BAS 305 INTRODUCTION TO THE APPLIED SCIENCES (1-0-1)(F/S/SU).
 Examines the transition from technical expert to professional leader (AAS to BAS).
 Explores academic and career goal-setting, the connection of theory to practice, academic culture, academic integrity, the vital nature of an academic support community, and the qualities of a lifelong learner.
 PREREQ: Admission to the BAS program.

-BAS 310 COMMUNICATION IN THE APPLIED SCIENCES (3-0-3)(F/S/SU)(CID).
+BAS 310 COMMUNICATION IN THE APPLIED SCIENCES (3-0-3)(F/S/SU)(FC).
 Examines principles and skills to prepare and execute effective written communication, oral presentations, and group communication activities.
 Common communication methods and principles will be covered, with an emphasis on critical thinking related to past learning and future professional goals.
 PREREQ: ENGL 102 and BAS 305.

 BAS 425 CREATING A CULTURE OF SAFETY (3-0-3)(F/S/SU).
 Study of safety as a vital element of human behavior in society, business, and industry.
 Examines the safety responsibilities of leaders, managers, and supervisors, focuses on developing skills in planning, implementation, awareness, monitoring, and risk management, and covers governmental influence, hazard awareness and control, operational considerations in the workplace, accidents, and planning.
 COREQ: BAS 310. or MDS 300.